Convection–diffusion equation: Common simplifications

 In a common situation, the diffusion coefficient is constant, there are no sources or sinks, and the velocity field describes an incompressible flow (i.e., it has zero divergence).
 Then the formula simplifies to:

-In this form, the convection–diffusion equation combines both parabolic and hyperbolic partial differential equations.
+In this case the equation can be put in the simple diffusion form:

+where the derivative of the left hand side is the material derivative of the variable c.

-In non-interacting material, D=0 (for example, when temperature is close to absolute zero, dilute gas has almost zero mass diffusivity), hence the transport equation is simply:
+In non-interacting material, D=0 (for example, when temperature is close to absolute zero, dilute gas has almost zero mass diffusivity), hence the transport equation is simply the continuity equation: